Trademark Protection - From Application to Enforcement

 Sending deceptive emails that appear to be from a legitimate brand to trick recipients into providing sensitive information.

-Trademark owners must stay vigilant.
-If you suspect infringement, immediate legal action is crucial, as it can impact both financial stability and brand value.
-Protecting your mark preserves its distinctiveness and ensures your brand's success.
+As a trade mark owner, vigilance is key.
+If you suspect infringement, taking immediate legal action is essential, as it can significantly impact your financial stability and brand reputation.
+Protecting your mark not only preserves its distinctiveness but also ensures your brand's ongoing success.

 Trademark protection